COVID: India opens borders to vaccinated foreign tourists | DW | 15.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-It is the first time India has opened its borders to foreign travelers since imposing a strict lockdown in March 2020 to curb the spread of COVID.
+It is the first time India has opened its borders to foreign travelers since imposing a strict lockdown in March 2020 to curb the spread of COVID-19.

+India's daily infections have dipped, and total active COVID-19 cases stand at their lowest in 17 months

 India opened its borders to vaccinated tourists from over 90 countries on Monday.